Skip to main content

 Location: San Pierre, Indiana

 Stock up on your antioxidants with a summer stay at Sunrise Harvest Farm.
 The passion for blueberries extends far beyond the usual jams and pies, although you can get these from their on-site market stall and food truck, fittingly named ‘Ole Blue’.
-Their repertoire for blueberry-inspired cuisine goes further and you can try nachos topped with blueberry bbq sauce, or a panini with ham, provolone cheese, and blueberry basil jam.
-During your stay, you can choose to relax, or head out into the orchards and pick your own, before kicking back to enjoy the fruits of your labor.
+Its repertoire for blueberry-inspired cuisine goes further, and you can try nachos topped with blueberry barbecue sauce or a panini with ham, provolone cheese, and blueberry basil jam.
+During your stay, you can choose to relax or head out into the orchards and pick your own, before kicking back to enjoy the fruits of your labor.

 A stuffed long horn sheep in the Hastings Museum.